BillieM/shortcuts/index.md

     - Switch between open workspaces
 - `CMD + CTRL + Q`
     - Lock your laptop
+- `CTRL + UP ARROW`
+    - Mission control
+    - Show open windows in the current workspace
+- `CTRL + DOWN ARROW`
+    - Mission control but only for the same application
+    - Show open windows of the currently open application in the current workspace
+- `CMD + \``
+    - Cycle focus between instances of the currently focussed application
+    - I.e. if you have 5 VSCode windows open, this allows you to easily switch between them
+    - Will only switch between items in the current workspace (Fullscreened items are not included)

 ## Regular Expressions (RegEx)
 - Knowing a little bit of regex can be very useful